Paul began learning Chinese at DLI in 1967. He spent an immersion in Taiwan 1984-1985 improving Mandarin listening, speaking, and reading.

-By using Pinyin Romanization today, words can easily be put into alphabetical order and dictionaries or word lists created.
+By using Pinyin Romanization today, words can easily be put into alphabetical order, and dictionaries or word lists are created.
 It is a lot easier to do this than arranging characters by radical and stroke order.

 4. Input Into Emails And Other Computer Files:

 Spoken Mandarin can easily be inputted into emails and other computer files without the use of special software fonts.

 Using Romanization also has disadvantages which are as follows:

 1. It Can Lead to Bad Pronunciation:

 Unless a student has an attentive teacher who is always in the correcting mood, a student will learn bad pronunciation.
 This is because there is interference from the first language in learning a second language.
 For instance, an English speaker will tend to pronounce "shan" in Mandarin with the vowel sound found in English "can" instead of the Mandarin vowel sound found in English "bon" as in "bonfire."